 A general contractor cannot delegate the duty to safely perform work that is ultra-hazardous or inherently dangerous.
 Stated differently, a general contractor who employs a subcontractor to carry on an inherently dangerous activity cannot insulate himself from liability.
 The Alabama Supreme Court has held that the use of highly caustic paint remover is an inherently dangerous activity and has also recognized the use of pesticides and insecticides as an inherently dangerous activity.
 Generally speaking, courts will find work to be inherently dangerous if the work is fraught with danger, no matter how skillfully or carefully it is performed.
 Fike v.
 Peace, 964 So.
 2d 651 (Ala.
-2/?p=1007).
+2/car-accidents/alabama-traffic-accidents-likely-to-increase-with-economic-recovery/).
 The following are examples of work that has been found to be inherently dangerous: blasting operations, walking on bare structural beams high above the ground, cleaning tanks that contain highly explosive chemicals, PCB disposal, transportation of toxic chemicals, drilling for natural gas and sandblasting.

 If you or someone close to you has been injured in a construction accident, please contact the experienced Birmingham, Alabama construction accident attorneys at Cross & Smith.
 The attorneys at Cross & Smith have represented numerous individuals in construction accidents in Birmingham and throughout Alabama.
 You may contact us online or call our office at (877) 791-0618 for a free confidential consulation.